 This model can be extended to account for different assumptions about the allocation of classroom time.
 First, computers may increase the total amount of instruction a student receives if teachers must divide their time between group and individual instruction.
-In this scenario, some traditional class time, T^S , is wasted for students and CAI can fill in these down periods.
+In this scenario, some traditional class time, $T^S$ , is wasted for students and CAI can fill in these down periods.
 This should cause increased investment in ICT, and CAI in particular, to be more likely to have a positive effect on educational outcomes.
-Alternatively, students may use computers for non-instructional activities that offset instructional time.
+Alternatively, students may use computers for noninstructional activities that offset instructional time.
 Furthermore, mechanical problems with technology could create instructional downtime.
-That is, some computer-based instructional time, T^{C} , may be wasted and thus crowd out more productive instruction.
+That is, some computer-based instructional time, $T^C$ , may be wasted and thus crowd out more productive instruction.
 This should cause ICT investment to be more likely to have a negative effect.
 We discuss each of these adjustments to the model and the implications for interpreting estimates in the literature.

-Barrow, Markman, and Rouse (2009) propose a model to argue that CAI may increase total instructional time during a class period or school day.
-They assume that a teacher j divides class time between providing group instruction, T_j^G , and individualized instruction for each student i, T{ij} .
+Barrow et al. (2009) propose a model to argue that CAI may increase total instructional time during a class period or school day.
+They assume that a teacher j divides class time between providing group instruction, $T_j^G$ , and individualized instruction for each student i, $T{ij}$ .
 Each student receives group instruction and his or her share of individual instruction.
-Computer instruction, T_i^C , provides supplemental instruction during periods when the teacher is giving individual instruction to other students.
+Computer instruction, $T_i^C$ , provides supplemental instruction during periods when the teacher is giving individual instruction to other students.
 This model differs from the baseline model presented above in that CAI replaces down time rather than traditional instruction.
 The revised constraints make these trade-offs clear.

-$$(2.2) \quad T{it}^{G} + T{ijt} + T{it}^{C} \leq T \quad \text{and} \quad T{it}^{G} + \sum T{ijt} \leq T{i}$$ learning.
+$$T{jt}^G + T{ijt} + T{it}^C \le T \quad \text{and} \quad T{jt}^G + \sum T{ijt} \le T_j$$